liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/01-accessing-the-content-targeting-api.markdown

 Suppose you'd like to display a list of existing user segments in your portlet.
 First you need to obtain an implementation of the `UserSegmentLocalService` provided by Audience Targeting.
-You can do this by adding the following code to your Portlet class (the class that extends the `MVCPortlet` class):
+You can do this by adding the following code to your Portlet class (e.g., the class that extends the `MVCPortlet` class):

     @Reference(unbind = "-")
     protected void setUserSegmentLocalService(